Port to GStreamer 1.x

 GStreamer-CRITICAL **: gst_debug_log_valist: assertion 'category != NULL' failed were telling me.
 Since I couldn't figure out what about the debug category registration suddenly failed, I'm resorting to good old

-#20 Updated by C. Leichsenring almost 7 years ago
+#20 Updated by C. Leichsenring about 7 years ago

 I'm only using one category for all elements instead of one category per element.
 If there was some reason to do it otherwise, please tell me :)

-#23 Updated by C. Leichsenring almost 7 years ago
+#23 Updated by C. Leichsenring about 7 years ago

 - Assignee changed from C. Leichsenring to J. Moringen